Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

 - **`wpm` (wards per minute)**: This feature normalizes ward placement efficiency over the game duration, offering a standardized measure of the player's vision contributions.
 - **`result` (outcome of the game)**: Previous analyses indicate that players on the winning team tend to have higher vision scores on average compared to those on the losing team.

-By incorporating these features, the model captures imporant aspects of a player's vision-related performance, making the predictions more comprehensive and accurate.
+By incorporating these features, the model captures important aspects of a player's vision-related performance, making the predictions more comprehensive and accurate.

 The model was trained on the following dataset: